goloop/env/README.md

     func Exists(keys ...string) bool

-Exists returns true if all given keys exist in the environment.
+Exists returns true if all given keys exists in the environment.

 Examples